kreauniv/comp308/source/dispatch.rst

 just reference it via their ``'super`` property.

 This is the essence of how "classes" are modelled in prototype based object systems.
-The "super object" of an object is also known as the object's "class".
+The "super object" of an object is known as the object's "prototype".
+In such systems, a prototype that also has a method that can construct "instances" of it is referred to as a "class".

 Such prototype based systems do not really distinguish between the notions of "object methods" versus "class methods", since these "classes" are themselves